JoeBuildsStuff/text-editor/docs/architecture.md

    │
 8. Insert into editor as node
    │
-9. Store path in markdown content
+9. Store path in markdown content (file nodes are serialized as `file-node://` links so they survive markdown save/load)
 ```

 ### Document Load Flow